 Even if your child doesn’t actively look for news stories, they might hear things from their friends in school that are confusing and upsetting.
-Recent events in Manchester, England meant that young people were more likely than ever before to be interested in the news.
+For example, when the Ariana Grande concert in Manchester, England was bombed, it meant that young people were more likely than ever before to be interested in the news.
 This presents a difficult task for parents: how do you talk about bad things in the world without causing your child undue stress?

 Define the limits